 Sureties help with both legitimate claims, as well as any false ones.
 The company acting as surety is on your side and helps with handling any complaints that come up.
 They also have a responsibility to an obligee to ensure any claims that are authentic are paid or otherwise resolved.

 NFP Surety is the premier and affordable Alabama Bonding Company, and we also provide fidelity bond insurance.
 Every surety is prepared on a specific bond form, as prescribed by the entity requiring the bonding (Obligee).
 Below is a list of surety types that are commonly requested in Alabama.
 Apply for your AL bond now by completing our online application.
-If you prefer, you may download an application to complete and fax or email to our bond insurance agency for processing.
+If you prefer, you can email you an application to complete and fax or email back for processing.

 Quotes are always free!
 We know you have options, but we appreciate the opportunity to earn your business.